 Therefore, the network, the foundation of every social media, is the answer to PR & Influencer Marketing activities.

 We at Vehnta believe that PR & Influencer Marketing activities can be declined based on the social channels and the goals to be reached.
-We conceive these activities as absolutely tailor-made regarding the customer’s goals.
+We conceive these activities as absolutely tailor-made to the customer’s goals.

 - Direct references, namely those that are part of the network, for which a typical activity of supervised word of mouth is necessary

 - Indirect references are the references to be created starting from a position outside the network.
 It is necessary to start web marketing actions on social media, blogs, industry magazines, and specific channels.